 The first level at which you can test is unit testing.
 Unit testing is about testing individual components of the larger system, which for mainframes typically means testing COBOL programs and individual paragraphs of code.

 You can automate unit tests to achieve a more efficient ‘assembly line’ in your mainframe development that allows you to test more, in less time, and with higher accuracy, resulting in less faulty code being passed down the assembly line.

 For this you’ll need a mainframe test automation tool that can read the unit tests, and aren’t GUI-based.

 The next level of testing is integration tests.
-As the name implies, the purpose of integration tests is to test interactions with interfaces and integrations between programs within or outside the mainframe.
+As the name implies, the purpose is to test integrations between applications within or outside the mainframe.

-Integration tests are not to be overlooked; you may have two functioning unit tests, but without testing the integration between the two, you cannot know that they function together - just like if you have two drawers that work just fine on their own, but when set up next to each other in a corner, cannot open at the same time.
+Integration tests are not to be overlooked; you may have two functioning unit tests, but without testing the integration test, you cannot know that the applications under test are fully functional.

 Despite their importance, integration tests are sometimes overlooked, typically due to time restraints and bottlenecks in the testing team.
 Test automation can help solve this problem.

-With automated tests that run across programs in the mainframe, it can be checked that transactions go through as intended, programs run smoothly together, and database calls go through unchallenged.
+With automated tests that run across programs in the mainframe, you can verify that transactions go through as intended, programs run smoothly together, and database calls go through unchallenged.